a Digital Humanities Hackathon (31.05–02.06.2023)

 Seeking submissions

-In preparation for the hackathon, we are welcoming both expressions of general interest and submissions, e.g. research questions, tools, methods, data sets or complete challenges.
-To submit, please fill out our submission form.
+In preparation for the hackathon, we welcomed both expressions of general interest and submissions, e.g. research questions, tools, methods, data sets or complete challenges.
+Registration is now closed.

 Location